zulfikriyahya/mtsn1pandeglang/src/content/authors/yahya-zulfikri.md

     link: https://linkedin.com/in/zulfikriyahya_
 ---

-Full Stack Developer in Pandeglang, Banten - Indonesia! 😎
+**Full Stack Developer in Pandeglang, Banten - Indonesia! 😎**

+With a passion for coding and a love for creating user-friendly applications, I strive to bridge the gap between front-end and back-end development.
+When I'm not buried in code, you'll find me exploring new technologies, sipping on my favorite coffee, or enjoying the vibrant culture of Pandeglang.
+Let's connect and build something amazing together!